WOLFBED/dspx/README.md

   - image files to avif or jxl
   - video files to av1/opus
 - analyze task throughput and approximate a completion time, i.e. "should be done in x time"
 - ---OPTIONAL--- compares files that are extremely similar but not identical, and displays them -- at which point you're given the choice to delete them, one at a time.
+This would be especially useful for images.
-- use argparse instead of diarrhea
+- ~~use argparse instead of diarrhea~~

 &nbsp;